mohdaadil74097/mohdaadil74097.github.io/_posts/2024-8-7-OpenstackSubServices.md

 **Services in OpenStack and their Sub-Services**

-**Openstack is a open source platform which is used to make virtual or private cloud on premise.
+**Openstack is a open source platform which is used to make private and public cloud on premise.
 It is working on IAAS(Infrastructure as a service)**

 IAAS-> In this type of service in cloud means that you have to made a cloud from its very initial state but you have all the infrastructure related to cloud.